-The main control pane is on the left-hand side of the screen and provides user selection by dropdown menu for year, query layer (how the data is to be filtered spatially), pollutant metric (according to the table above), query list (zone, agglomeration, or Local Authority) and basemap.
-These dashboard controls are described in more detail below.
+Alternatively the main control pane is on the left-hand side of the screen and provides user selection by dropdown menu for year, query layer (how the data is to be filtered spatially), pollutant metric (according to the table above), query list (zone, agglomeration, or Local Authority) and basemap.
+These selections are described in more detail below.

 Once the dashboard selections have been made, the main map pane will update to show the background and roadside (where available) modelled data and monitoring locations according to the selection.
 Note that due to the data volume it may take a few seconds to fully render on the main map pane.
+These layers sit under the 'All Data' heading and can be toggled on an off as required.